 Payment Options and Transaction Fees

 The payment options available for your customers could be a decisive factor when it comes to completing a sale or not.

-Shopify has its own Shopify Payments gateway for point of sales payments, which will not charge you with a transaction fee and supports most of the currencies.
+Shopify has its own Shopify Payments gateway for point of sales payments, which will not charge you a transaction fee and support most currencies.